Science and Technology

 Even so, the 15th century in England was a time when belief in magic, witchcraft and the real presence of the Devil were ever-present threats to a physically healthy and spiritually balanced life.
 God was the Creator of everything and Mankind’s role was to appreciate the awesomeness of His creation and not to question His works.
 Society was divided into those who fought and governed, those who prayed, and those who laboured, all contributing in their own way to a mutually supportive social network.
 Prayer was the most appropriate means by which one could come to an understanding of His Creation.

-Science tends to progress in two main ways: firstly, meticulous observation followed by insight which develops into a plausible explanation of the observations.
+Science tends to progress in stages: meticulous observation followed by insight which develops into a plausible explanation of the observations.
 A fundamental aspect of modern science is that theories must be consistent with facts: a beautiful theory contradicted by a valid observation must be refined or rejected.

-Hypothesis: an explanation of observations which is sufficiently coherent to be testable.
+Hypothesis: a tentative explanation of observations, sufficiently coherent to be testable.

-Theory: an explanation which is consistent with observations and extensively tested but not necessarily fully accepted under all conditions.
+Theory: an explanation consistent with observations and extensively tested but not necessarily fully accepted under all conditions.

-Law: an explanation, often with an equation, which enables predictions to be made, consistent with subsequent observation.
+Law: a statement of fact, often with an equation, which enables predictions to be made, consistent with subsequent observation.
+A law does not explain why something happens.

 Science is now a global human activity.
 Progress thrives through co-operation, communication and the sharing of knowledge.
 Inventions and ideas were slow to spread across the medieval world because of the rigours and slowness of travel by land and sea.
 As maritime voyages of exploration ventured further afield in the last decade of the 15th century, the rate of sharing of ideas and discoveries began to accelerate.
 The printing press, a 15th century invention, greatly helped the spread of ideas.
-Amongst the most popular printed books after The Bible were herbals which described the curative powers of plants.
+Amongst the most popular printed books were The Bible and Herbals which describe the curative powers of plants.

 In the 15th century the scientific revolution lay in the future, but this would be the product of essentially the same human mind that thought about the natural world within the 15th century context of a mixture of untested scientific hypotheses and religious dogma.
 Our 15th century ancestors were centuries away from some of the following major developments of science which we now take for granted.